Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 Rations consist of dry foods suitable for extended travel, including jerky, dried fruit, hardtack, and nuts.

 #### Rope
-Rope, whether made of hemp or silk, has 2 hit points and can be burst with a DC 17 Strength check.
+Rope, whether made of hemp or silk, has 2 Hit Points and can be burst with a DC 17 Strength check.

 #### Spellbook
 Essential for wizards, a spellbook is a leather-bound tome with 100 blank vellum pages suitable for recording spells.